Why a Halal Stock Screener Matters for Halal Investing

 How does Tabadulat ensure Shariah Compliance?

 At Tabadulat, Shariah compliance is at the core.
 We’re not just another brokerage that offers halal labelled investments, we are the halal platform for stocks, ensuring your investment journey is 100% halal.

 We don't charge any hidden fees and charge a small and transparent fee per transaction.

-We use cutting-edge real-time technology to assess the entire universe of 60,000 stocks and ETFs globally on a daily basis.
-Our methodology is approved by prominent Islamic finance scholars who are well versed in this matter.
+We will use cutting-edge real-time technology to assess the entire universe of 40,000 stocks and ETFs globally on a daily basis.
+Our methodology is required to be approved by prominent Islamic finance scholars who are well versed in this matter.

 We believe Muslims shouldn’t have to pay extra to know if their portfolio is halal or not.
 That’s why we produce a comprehensive Shariah breakdown of their portfolio and prospective investments to every user at no extra cost.
 What happens when your portfolio becomes non-compliant?

 We’ll notify you immediately to take action.
 This means you can focus on investing with peace of mind and without compromise.

-We follow AAOIFI standards, which means every company we list, every feature we launch, and every policy we implement is centred around Islamic values.
-We also have an independent Shariah Supervisory Board made up of three of the world's most respected scholars who oversee our activities multiple times a year and issue a Fatwa on the Shariah compliance of our platform.
+We will also have an independent Shariah Supervisory Board made up of the world's most respected scholars who will oversee our activities multiple times a year and issue a Fatwa on the Shariah compliance of our platform.

 We've also created a built-in Zakat calculator to purify your income and meet your Zakat obligations - all at the click of a button and at no extra cost!
 This means your profits are not only financially halal but also spiritually purified.

 At Tabadulat, we’re here to support you every step of your journey — so you can invest 100% halal and with 0% compromise.
+Ready to take control of your Halal investments?